objy-org/platform/README.md

 ### Platform Capabilities

+SPOO is perfect for building platforms, because it has everything a platform needs:

 - Runs on any infrastructure, at any scale
+- Simple, open API
 - Don't write much code, just define objects
 - Multitenancy
 - App Contexts
 - User and Permission Handling
+- Industry-specific solutions